 The requirement for construction of a greenway trail may be waived by the Director of Mecklenburg County Park and Recreation and/or the City of Charlotte if either agency has plans for construction of the same trail.
-In such instances the development shall be required to dedicate the land necessary to accommodate the trail in the location and with the typical dimensions specified in the latest design plans for that project.
+Ln such instances the development shall be required to provide an easement or dedication of land necessary to accommodate the trail in the location and with the typical dimensions specified in the latest design plans for that project.